veracode/Veracode-Community-Projects/README.md

 - [SCA Findings to Work Items](https://github.com/cadonuno/SCAFindingsToWorkItems) ([Cadonuno](https://github.com/cadonuno/)) - Saves new Veracode SCA findings as Azure DevOps Work Items.

+#### GitHub

+- [Veracode Application Sandboxes Helper](https://github.com/marketplace/actions/veracode-application-sandboxes-helper) ([Lerer](https://github.com/Lerer/)) - An Action to handle Sandboxes mainly as a set of clean-up activities such as: deleting a sandbox and promoting Sandbox scan to Policy Scan with or without deleting the sandbox

+- [Veracode Software Composition Analysis](https://github.com/marketplace/actions/veracode-software-composition-analysis) ([Lerer](https://github.com/Lerer/)) - Veracode Software Composition Analysis Scaning as a GitHub Action with the following actions: Run the Veracode SCA similar to a script in textual output mode, automatically create issues from Vulnerabilities based on given CVSS threshold, fail The action step based on given CVSS threshold and more

 ### Build tools

 - [Gradle](https://github.com/calgaryscientific/veracode-gradle-plugin) ([CalgaryScientific](https://github.com/calgaryscientific), based on [Kctang](https://github.com/kctang/)) - Set of Gradle tasks, usable either as a command line submission tool or integrated as part of a continuous integration build process, to perform Veracode submission for applications and scan results for flaws.